For Free (album): Critical reception

-For Free received generally positive reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 84, which indicates "universal acclaim", based on 11 reviews.
+For Free received universal acclaim from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 84 based on six reviews.
+Reviewers praised Crosby's vocal strength, contemplative lyrics dealing with aging and mortality, and the album's sophisticated West Coast rock and jazz-influenced production.